Daniel7Fallon/WalkieTalkieLLM/README.txt

 #The xml specification containing stories populated with audiovisual descriptions, to be turned into fleshed out stories.
 STORIES_XML	stories.xml
 STORIES_TARGET	storiesLesson.xml

-#Storing .mp3 files.
-AUDIO_FOLDER	Audio
-#Mapping of phrases to the indices of the tts response in the AUDIO folder.
-AUDIO_INDEX audioIndex.txt
 ```

 Dependencies: